 Do I qualify for the Back on Track Program?

-The Back on Track program is a great option for many first time offenders in Miami Dade County to complete a program rather than be prosecuted for their first DUI.
-Those who qualify for the Back on Track program and successfully complete it have their DUI charge switched to a reckless driving charge.
+The Back on Track program is a great option for many first-time offenders in Miami-Dade County.
+It provides the chance to complete a program rather than be prosecuted for your first DUI.
+If you qualify for this program and successfully complete it, you can have your DUI charge changed to a reckless driving charge.

 - No car accident or injury to another person

-- No minor children in the car during the incident
+- No minor children were in the car during the incident

 - No open alcohol containers in the vehicle

-- The driver’s criminal record cannot exceed one prior, nonviolent felony or two prior misdemeanor convictions
+- Your criminal record cannot exceed one prior nonviolent felony or two prior misdemeanor convictions

-- The driver cannot have completed more than one misdemeanor diversion program
+- You aren’t allowed to have completed more than one misdemeanor diversion program

-- The driver must not have been driving on a suspended license when arrested for their DUI
+- You must not have been driving on a suspended license when arrested for their DUI